 The default location for ATLAS.ti project files is on the C drive.
-As it is not possible for all users to work on the C drive, either because there are institutional restrictions, tor the C drive is already full and there is not sufficient space, there is the possibility to create a user-defined location where all of your ATLAS.ti data is stored.
+If it is not possible for all users to work on the C drive, either because of institutional restrictions or the C drive is already full and there is not enough space, there is an option to create a custom location where your ATLAS.ti-data are saved.
+Important to know

 Each user works within her or his own ATLAS.ti library.

 Each user can define where the ATLAS.ti library should be located.
-This location can be on the C: drive or on any other drive on your computer, on a server, or an external drive.
+This location can be on your computer, on a server, or an external drive.

 It is not possible to use a cloud sharing service like Dropbox because the specific way in which such systems work can jeopardize the integrity of the ATLAS.ti library.

 It is possible to work with multiple libraries.
 Theoretically, you could create a new empty library every time you start a new project.
 This, however, requires careful data management on your part as you need to keep track where all of these different libraries are located.

 When you start ATLAS.ti, select Options at the bottom left of your screen.
 If a project is already open, you need to close it.
 You cannot change the location of the library, if a project is currently open.

 Select Application Preferences > ATLAS.ti Library location > Switch Library.